craigermcgreger/NTCIP_8008/resources/scope.md

   ASN.1.
-- **Requirements Management:** Defines preferred ways to use requirement management tools to produce content that can be easily integrated into the ITS open-source pojects while providing clear traceability.
+- **Requirements Management:** Defines preferred ways to use requirement management tools to produce content that can be easily integrated into the ITS open-source projects while providing clear traceability.

 [^move to 8001]: TODO: Move the approval process to NTCIP 8001